IHE/ITI.DSGj/README.md

 #### 3. Table 5.5.2-1: Digital Signature Purposes from ASTM E1762-95(2013) to be replaced by FHIR Signature Type Value Set

 #### 4. Rename the volume 3 to include XML-Signature

+#### 5. There is no guidance on encryption algorithms in the chapter at the moment.
+Review 5.10.2.1.1.
+"Alg" parameter guidance around "RS256", "ES256" to see if XML needs similar updates